-PSU is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award certificates, associate's, bachelor's and master's degrees.
-Doctoral level programs offered at Pacific States University have been reviewed for quality and integrity by ACICS; however, ACICS does not currently have recognition from the United States Department of Education or the Council for Higher Education Accreditation (CHEA) to accredit programs at the doctoral level.
+PSU is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award bachelor's and master's degrees.
 The scope of ACICS's recognition for financial aid purposes extends through the master's degree level only.
 ACICS is listed as a nationally recognized accrediting agency by the United States Department of Education.
 The ACICS address:

-Accrediting Council for Independent Colleges and Schools (ACICS) 750 First Street, NE, Suite 980 Washington, DC 20002-4243 Tel: (202) 336-6780 Fax: (202) 842-2593 www.acics.org
+Accrediting Council for Independent Colleges and Schools (ACICS)

+750 First Street, NE, Suite 980

+Washington, DC 20002-4243

+Tel: (202) 336-6780 Fax: (202) 842-2593 www.acics.org